Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 The content is taken from module.lds.S with the include replaced with the contents of the included file.

 For more on this, see: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1906131 and https://forum.armbian.com/topic/16670-plt-sections-missing-using-out-of-tree-module-on-armbian-20116-buster-orangepizero/

+Install libssl-dev package.
+After that, issue a
+`make prepare` in the linux directory.

 After this, installing the panel driver should work: